Brian ’82 and Joannah Lawson’s visionary gift will support Trinity’s leadership in sustainability

 Recognizing the potential impact that this new building could have on the entire Trinity community inspired the Lawsons to make the largest single gift in the College’s history: They have donated $10 million to help make Trinity’s vision of a sustainable and beautiful new space a reality.

 The Lawsons are also helping to take Trinity’s aspirations to a whole new level through broader support for the College’s Integrated Sustainability Initiative.
-With the new building as its centerpiece, the initiative aims to integrate principles of sustainability into daily life at the College, from the dining room to the classroom to living spaces.
+With The Lawson Centre for Sustainability as its centerpiece, the initiative aims to integrate principles of sustainability into daily life at the College, from the dining room to the classroom to living spaces.

 “We knew that the leadership team at Trinity was fully committed to sustainability and nutrition through Joannah’s work with the College on their food systems, as well as the leadership gift from George and Martha Butterfield,” says Brian Lawson.
 “We know that the students embrace this as well, in part from meeting so many of them in connection with Trinity One sustainability events.
 When the opportunity came to support these efforts we strongly wanted to support this vital initiative.”

-The new building will be an essential component of the Initiative, with spaces for urban farming where students can complement their sustainability studies in the classroom.
+The The Lawson Centre for Sustainability will be an essential component of the Initiative, with spaces for urban farming where students can complement their sustainability studies in the classroom.
 The design team is also exploring alternative energy sources such as solar and geothermal heating and cooling, the use of cross-laminated timber structures, small-footprint kitchens, advanced composting technologies, and new approaches to minimizing food waste.
 “We’re shaping a program within a building that itself is working toward net-zero [buildings that generate 100 per cent of their energy needs onsite] goals,” says Joannah.

 ❋ A GAME-CHANGING INITIATIVE ❋